 Choose a board-certified plastic surgeon and be confident you are in the care of a highly trained surgeon you can trust.

 The number of labiaplasty procedures done in the U.S. jumped 400% between 2011 and 2015.
-One of the biggest reasons for that growth may be that people are finally talking and writing about vaginal rejuvenation.
+One of the biggest reasons for that growth may be that people are finally talking and writing about aesthetic genital plastic surgery.
 From the noninvasive treatments, like ThermiVa and Viveve, that help with dryness and vaginal laxity, to surgical procedures, like labiaplasty and vaginoplasty, the field is growing.